BzTree/JCDSOL15/README.md

 3. sys

 The columns on the table used for this project are:
-1. No.: This is a simple number that helps the user know what number to input to call its corresponding entry.
+1. No: This is a simple number that helps the user know what number to input to call its corresponding entry.
 2. Studentid: This registers the ID of the student.
 A dummy Studentid is used in this project.
 3. Name: The name of the student.
 4. Surname: The surname of the student.